Trott/my-radar/README.md

 What Is It?
 -----------

-It's a Google App Engine app that allows you to be tracked on a map.
+It's a Google App Engine web app that lets you allow others to track you on a map.

 Like Google Latitude Or Find My Friends?
 ----------------------------------------

-Yes, but without having to install an app?
+Yes, but without having to install an app.

 Why?!
 Why not just use the apps?
 --------------------------------